daattali/beautiful-jekyll/capstone/should_i_apply.md

 ---

+Interested in being a capstone partner?
+Here is what is expected of you.

 - You should be able to provide our students with ample data that is relevant to a question/problem faced by your organization.
 This need not belong to the capstone partner's organization -- for example, it could come freely online.